-amount is a proprietary field to be held as such by the Department of Medical Assistance anization states the following as to why protection is used, pursuant to the authority of the COV sec.
-2.2-4342(F) and purposes of the administration of the Title XIX State Plan for .
-(INDICATE NAME AND TITLE OF CFO, CEO OR DELEGATE) on behalf of OR DELEGATE) (INDICATE NAME AND TITLE OF CFO, CEO
+amount is a proprietary field to be held as such by the Department of Medical Assistance Services.
+The Managed Care Organization states the following as to why protection is necessary: ased, pursuant to the authority of the COV sec.
+2.2-4342(F) and r purposes of the administration of the Title XIX State Plan for I. (INDICATE NAME AND TITLE OF CFO, CEO OR DELEGATE) on behalf of OR DELEGATE) (INDICATE NAME AND TITLE OF CFO, CEO